zp-forks/terraform-provider-discord/docs/data-sources/permission.md

 page_title: "discord_permission Data Source - discord"
 subcategory: ""
 description: |-
-  A simple helper to get computed bit total of a list of permissions
+  A simple helper to get computed bit total of a list of permissions.
 ---

 # discord_permission (Data Source)

-A simple helper to get computed bit total of a list of permissions
+A simple helper to get computed bit total of a list of permissions.

 ## Example Usage